-The Nishiyama Onsen Keiunkan spa hotel was originally opened in 705 AD, and in 2011, it was declared the oldest hotel in the world by Guinness World Records (currently 1319 years old).
+The Nishiyama Onsen Keiunkan spa hotel was originally opened in 705 AD, and in 2011, it was declared the oldest hotel in the world by Guinness World Records (currently 1320 years old).
+The hotel was established by Fujiwara Mahito, the son of an aide to the 38th Emperor of Japan, Emperor Tenji.

-The main entrance to the world's longest-standing hot spring inn with snowy peaks of the fourth tallest mountain in Japan, Mount Aino.
+The main entranc with snowy peaks of the fourth tallest mountain in Japan, Mount Aino

 During your stay at the hot springs at the base of the mountains, you can enjoy the same caliber of legendary hospitality experienced by noble samurai, famed shogun, and tourists for over a thousand years.